 Sewage Backup & Biohazard Cleanup in Seattle

-Safe extraction, sanitation, and deodorization of Category 3 black-water sewage backups.
+Safe extraction, sanitation, and deodorization of Category 3 black-water sewage backups across Seattle.

 A sewage backup is a Category 3 biohazard.
 It carries pathogens that make DIY cleanup dangerous.
 Our HAZWOPER-trained crews extract the contamination, remove non-salvageable materials, and sanitize with hospital-grade disinfectants, then deodorize and verify the space is safe.
 We respond 24/7 and bill your insurance directly.